hashicorp/consul-dataplane/README.md

 Consul Dataplane connects directly to your Consul servers.
 It supports two forms of address discovery in the `-addresses` field:

-* **DNS**: Consul Dataplane will resolve a domain name to discover Consul server IP addresses.
+- **DNS**: Consul Dataplane resolves a domain name to discover Consul server IP addresses.

   ```
   consul-dataplane -addresses my.consul.example.com
   ```

-* **Executable Command**: Consul Dataplane will run a script that, on success, should return one or more IP addresses separate by whitespace:
+- **Executable Command**: Consul Dataplane runs a script that, on success, returns one or more IP addresses separate by whitespace:

   ```